-Aecon is seeking to leverage its combination of construction and concessions expertise to secure new alternative finance projects with both government and private clients in Canada and internationally.
-Aecon has historically participated in the design, build, finance, maintenance and operations of Canadian and international infrastructure development opportunities, through both its construction and concession capabilities.
-Aecon intends to increase and diversify the number of these project opportunities going forward and is continuing to build capacity in this area, including a dedicated international development team focused on opportunities outside Canada and the US.
-Aecon has also recently created an integrated corporate and operations team focused on renewable energy and other sustainability-focused projects to bring Aecon's capabilities to an increasing number of such opportunities.
+Aecon leverages its construction and concessions experience to pursue a wide mix of projects across various market sectors, including new collaborative alternative procurement projects with both government and private clients in Canada and internationally.
+Building on its experience in the design, build, finance, maintenance and operations of Canadian and international infrastructure development, through both its construction and concession capabilities, Aecon is increasing the number and diversifying the type of targeted project opportunities that require this experience and capability going forward.
+The Company is continuing to build capacity in this area, including a dedicated international development team focused on opportunities outside Canada and the United States (the "U.S.").
+In 2021, Aecon created an integrated corporate and operations team focused on renewable energy and other sustainability-focused projects.
+In 2022, this team launched Aecon Sustainability Solutions, providing a single point of entry to Aecon's capabilities and offering integrated project management throughout a project's lifecycle to assist clients in navigating the complexities of decarbonization and energy transition opportunities.